ScilifelabDataCentre/lunch-menu/README.md

 Scripts useful for parsing the menus of the restaurants at Karolinska Institutet and generating a simple html page.

-Run main.py to generate the menu.
+Usage:
+main.py restaurant_name > index.html

+Supported restaurants are listed in restaurants.txt, accepted parameters are the names in column 1 or all to generate the menu for all restaurants.
+The terms are also listed when you run ./main.py without any arguments.